irfantopal/zocaretracker/README.md

 Upcoming features:
 * TCP alternative for more secure data transfer
 * View live ECG graph (my ESP01S couldnt handle that much packets, I've ordered a new one and will report the status soon)
+* Automatically detect the highest ECG value and count the pulse with that (currently it checks a hard coded value and if the R interval is above that value it counts as a heart beart, check ECG intervals to learn more about what's R etc.)
 * Suggest more by creating an issue!

 <!-- LICENSE -->